peter2610/Phase-2-Week-2-Code-Challenge---Smart-Goal-Planner/README.md

 Goals display their categories and deadlines.

 Deadlines approaching soon or past due are visually indicated (MVP-ready for enhancement).
+🧾 Goal List Display

+All goals are listed with key details:

+Name, Progress (Saved/Target), Category, Deadline

+Deposit inputs and buttons are included per goal.

 ## 📦 Getting Started